jfactory-es/jfactory-starterkit/README.txt

 then open:
     http://localhost:8080

-You must see jFactory logs in console if you are in developer mode.
+You must see the jFactory logs in console if you are in developer mode.
 Now you can edit app.js as you wish, the page will be auto updated.

 See also